eloquence/lib.reviews/README.md

 You can customize your development configuration by copying `config/default.json5` to `config/development.json5`.
 Finally, run `npm start` and visit `localhost` at the configured port number.
+Note we require access to two ports -- one for HTTP, one for HTTPS.

 The startup scripts use [pm2](https://www.npmjs.com/package/pm2), which you can safely install globally alongside the local version.
 It's a handy tool that